Algorithms for Unipolar and Generalized Split Graphs: Optimization Algorithms

 \subsection{Maximum Independent Set and Maximum Clique}

-Let $G=(V,E)$ be a unipolar graph that has a clique split $H, H_1, \ldots, H_k$.
+Let $G=(V,E)$ be a unipolar graph that has a unipolar partition $H, H_1, \ldots, H_k$.
 We first discuss finding a maximum independent set and maximum clique in $G$.
 Then we present algorithms for generalized split graphs.

 A maximum independent set in $G$ is easily found.
 An independent set in $G$ can contain at most one vertex from each clique of the split.
-Thus, the size of a maximum independent set in $G$ is either $k+1$ or $k$, depending on whether or not there is vertex $x \in H$ that has a non-neighbor $y_i$ in each clique $H_i$.
+Thus, the size of a maximum independent set in $G$ is either $k+1$ or $k$, depending on whether or not there is a vertex $x \in H$ that has a non-neighbor $y_i$ in each clique $H_i$.
 This can be determined in O($n+m$) time by counting the number of neighbors each vertex has in each $H_i$ in which it has a neighbor.
 If such a vertex $x$ exists, then $G$ has the maximum independent set $\{x, y_1, \ldots, y_k\}$.
 The vertices $y_i$ can be found by a single scan of the vertex set after marking the vertices that are neighbors of $x$.
 If no such vertex exists, then $G$ has a maximum independent set consisting of exactly one arbitrarily chosen vertex from each clique $H_i$.

 A maximum clique in $G$ must be a subset of $H \cup H_i$, for some $i$.
 To find a maximum clique in $G$ we determine the size of a maximum clique in $G_{H \cup H_i}$, for each $i$, and construct a maximum clique in the subgraph that has largest maximum clique.
 However, the complement of $G_{H \cup H_i}$, for each $i$, is a bipartite graph with bipartition $H, H_i$; thus, we can instead investigate maximum independent sets in these bipartite graphs.